Roopesh-N/Todo_List_app/README.md

 planned enhancements:

-1.Adding reminders to notify users about their tasks.
+Adding reminders to notify users about their tasks.
-2.Delete account
+Delete account.
-3.Email notification upon adding each task to your list.
+Email notification upon adding each task to your list.

 Follow this steps: